 Working in South Korea

-You’ll need a work visa to take up employment in South Korea.
-Find out how to increase your chances of applying successfully for graduate jobs.
+You’ll need a work visa to get a job in South Korea.
+Find out how to increase your chances of applying successfully to work in South Korea.

 It's a good idea to take a Korean language course before you travel.